 UI stands for User Interface.
 The user interface is the graphical layout of an application (app, website, etc.), including the buttons users click, the text they read, images, sliders, text input fields, and all other elements users interact with.
 It also includes page layout, transitions from one page to another, and interface animations.
 Every visual element, interaction, and animation must be carefully designed.
 UX, which stands for User Experience, focuses on the user—or more precisely, the human experience.
 This field involves analyzing users’ intentions when interacting with a product: how they should feel, what they should understand, and ultimately what action they should take.
 In most cases, UX design is addressed first, followed by the visual (UI) design.

 User experience design is a process used by design teams to create products that provide meaningful and relevant experiences to users.
 It involves designing the entire process of acquiring and integrating a product, including aspects of branding, design, usability, and functionality.
 Don Norman describes UX as follows: “User experience encompasses all aspects of the end user’s interaction with the company, its services, and its products.”
 The UI/UX design process is similar to the product design process (research, problem definition, ideation, prototyping, and testing), with the difference that the methods used in each stage vary from those used in product design.
-For example, ideation methods may include wireframing, while tools such as scenarios, storyboards, and personas are used during the needs analysis phase, along with similar methods in other stages.

 Medical Equipment Design

 Due to the technical and medical complexities involved in designing medical equipment, and the absence of industrial design in the design and production process of these products, many of them often lack aesthetic and human-centered elements, which negatively affects the user experience during use.
 Most of these products are initially designed in a purely engineering and functional manner, with a mechanical or electronic perspective, and therefore require the involvement of industrial designers to enhance the product in terms of usability, ergonomics, aesthetics, and other design factors.
 These effects become even more significant when users are in a vulnerable psychological state and surrounded by such equipment.
-If the integration of industrial design into medical products continues to grow, it can help improve the prevailing collective perception and reduce the sense of discomfort associated with hospital environments.

 Medical equipment that was once designed and produced by physicians, technicians, and others who worked directly with them can no longer meet today’s human needs.
 This is because the quality of interactions with these products, users’ aesthetic expectations, and the experiences gained from them have changed.
 Moreover, today’s users possess diverse abilities, broader expectations, and higher levels of education.
 Different industries incorporate aesthetic elements into their products to varying degrees.
 The design of medical equipment is one of the fields where aesthetic considerations were initially less emphasized, although the extent varies among products; for example, in the design of dental units this aspect is far more developed than in the design of dialysis machines.

 After the functional concept of a new medical device is defined during the problem-definition stage, the next step is the design and ideation phase.
 The design stage is the most critical phase in the development of medical equipment, because errors at this stage can render the device ineffective or even make its use dangerous.
 During the design phase, a design control process must be defined and implemented within the framework of the system’s quality requirements.
 In essence, design control is a logical and straightforward step that ensures the development of a product that has been properly designed and that meets customer needs and expectations.
-In general, the medical equipment design process includes: defining the design problem, research, ideation, evaluation of initial concepts, development of the final concept, detailed design, prototyping, and testing the final product under defined real conditions.
-The entire design process requires feedback cycles in which the product is tested at specific intervals and the feedback is returned to the design team for redesign.

 Sports Equipment Design